Head of Mexican immigration agency charged after fatal fire

 The office said in a statement that the head of the immigration agency was criminally remiss in not preventing the fire, despite earlier incidents showed the situation at the country's migrant detention centers needed correcting.

-The head of the agency, Francisco Garduño, could not be immediately contacted for comment.
+Prosecutors said the case showed a “pattern of irresponsibility,” their statement released just hours after Mexico's president said two guards seen fleeing when the fire broke out did not have keys to the cell door.

-Prosecutors said another official would also face charges, but did specify exactly what they were.
+The head of the immigration agency, Francisco Garduño, could not be immediately contacted for comment.

-Also Tuesday, Mexico’s president said two guards seen fleeing when the fire broke out did not have keys to the cell door.
-The blaze at the facility in the border city of Ciudad Juarez shocked the country.
+Another official also will be charged, prosecutors said.
+But no details were provided about that official or which government agency the official works for.

-The comments by President Andrés Manuel López Obrador came on the same day that the bodies of 17 Guatemala migrants and six Hondurans killed in the fire were flown back to their home countries.
+The comments by President Andrés Manuel López Obrador earlier in the day came on the same day that the bodies of 17 Guatemala migrants and six Hondurans killed in the fire were flown back to their home countries.

 It was unclear what effect López Obrador's comments might have on the trial of the guards.